jstanislawczyk/Reservly/README.md

-# Queserver
+# Reservly
-A tool for reserving Fifa match queue
+Reservly is a tool for reserving game match queue

 ## Backend technology stack
 * Scala